 Without parking and road rules our streets would be chaotic as people clog bus lanes or park wherever they want for as long as they want.
-Rules, fines and parking fees are tools used in most cities to help moderate motorists' behaviour and reduce traffic congestion.
+Rules and fines are tools used in most cities to help moderate motorist behaviour and reduce traffic congestion.

 - Learn more about parking and road rules

 - What about privately-owned parking facilities?

 - Find out about white triangle road markings